Rolling Out KidCheck Children’s Check-In

 Mistake #10: Not creating or following an internal security policy

 KidCheck is a great security product, but is still just a tool.
-Make sure you have a comprehensive security policy in place, and that your volunteers & employees are trained on it!
+Make sure you have a comprehensive security processes in place in place, and that your volunteers & employees are trained on it!